vipickering/vincentp/README.md

 ## Testing Tools

-Make sure the website or pleeease isn't running then:
+Make sure Jekyll and pleeease are not running then:

 ```
+cd testing

 ./run-tests.sh
 ```